John W. Rawlings School of Divinity

 Purpose

-The Center for Chaplaincy’s purpose is to educate and equip chaplain students to bear the Presence and Message of Christ wherever God calls them.
+The purpose of the Center for Chaplaincy is to educate and prepare chaplain students to carry the presence and message of Christ to wherever they are called to serve God.

 Center for Youth Ministries